michaelnisi/blake/README.md

 ## Deployment

-Of course you can build your site locally, and upload it to your webserver manually; but I recommend to run Blake on a server, using [post-receive hooks](http://help.github.com/post-receive-hooks/) to automatically generate your site post to each push to your input data repository.
+Of course you can build your site locally, and upload it to your webserver manually; but I recommend to run blake on a server, using [post-receive hooks](http://help.github.com/post-receive-hooks/) to automatically generate your site, post to each push your input data repository receives.

 ## Installation